 What is food insecurity?

-Food security, according to the USDA, "means access by all people to enough food at all times for a healthy life."
 However, a food insecurity problem affects over 10% of Americans.
 11.7 million of these 38.3 million people are children, which is higher than the whole population of New York City.

-Such statistics about food programs also raise challenging concerns, such as why and who these families and individuals struggle with food insecurity.
 What effects do so many people going hungry have on our society?
-What can we do, finally, to resolve this serious problem?
-We will learn about food insecurity in this post and several solutions.
+Finally, what can we do to resolve this serious problem?
+In this post, we will learn about food insecurity and several solutions.

 Food Security: